Depression: Getting the Treatment You Need

 - Over the past two weeks, have you felt little interest or pleasure in doing what you usually do?

 A number of studies suggest that almost all patients who need treatment for depression will answer "yes" to at least one of those questions.
 Look at the questions again and answer them for yourself.
 If you said "yes" to either one, maybe it's time to tell your doctor you could be depressed -- and ask for help.

 Drugs can differ in other ways: Some are more expensive than others, and some may require more than one dose every day.
-Again, you may need a chance to explain your preferences.
+Again, you may need a chance to explain your preferences -- or whether you want a drug at all.
 Doctors should also discuss psychological therapy, including who can provide it, how it helps, and how many sessions may be necessary.

 When all of the important information is on the table, you and your doctor can work together to choose the right treatment.
 According to the Current Opinion in Psychiatry report, patients are much more likely to get the treatment recommended by experts and less likely to relapse if they felt involved in decisions.

 "Depressed patients often sense a loss of control over their lives, so it is especially important to encourage them to make their own decisions and give them a stake in their treatment," according to the Harvard Mental Health Newsletter.
 Tell your doctor that you want to be involved in the process.